dem-ola/dutu/README.md

    - Clear List         - will clear all the list.
 Warning!
 There's no Undo.
    - Edit Categories    - add/delete todo categories
    - Filter             - filter list by categories
-   - Restack            - re-order list placing Done items at bottom.
+   - Re/Unstack            - re-order list placing Done items at bottom.
 Unstack to reverse
-   - Archive            - move all Done items to an archive JSON file
+   - Un/Archive            - move all Done items to an archive JSON file and vice versa
-   - Unarchive          - restore archive items to the list

 Each todo item:
    - Notes              - opens box for notes.
 'Save' or 'Close' without saving.